 #1 Locate and insulate any exposed pipes

-You can find affordable pipe insulation at any big box hardware store.
-It might look or feel similar to a pool noodle.
-They’ll be split length-wise and have peel-off adhesive to easily wrap around any outdoor pipes.
+To prepare for a freeze and prevent pipes from breaking, make sure your exposed pipes are properly wrapped with insulation.
+Pipe insulation might look or feel similar to a pool noodle.
+They’ll be split lengthwise and have peel-off adhesive to easily wrap around any outdoor pipes.
 These can easily get worn by the Texas sun, so make sure to inspect them each year and replace if they start deteriorating.

-#2 Protect your hose bibs or outdoor faucets
+#2 Protect your hose bibbs or outdoor faucets

 While you should leave your pipes insulated year-round, prior to a freeze hose bibb covers (usually plastic and styrofoam or a sock-like cloth) offer additional protection and can be removed in the warmer months.